RetroDECK/ES-DE/USERGUIDE.md

 Whether to use the 2D box cover as fallback if the 3D box image is missing for the game.

+**Include physical media image**

+Whether to include the image of the physical media used to distribute the game, for example a cartridge, diskette, tape, CD-ROM etc.

 **Offline generator**

 This is not a setting, but instead a GUI to generate miximages offline without going via the scraper.
 This tool uses the same game system selections as the scraper, so you need to select at least one system on the scraper menu before attempting to run it.
 All the miximage settings are applied in the same way as when generating images via the scraper.
 The prerequisite is that at least a screenshot exists for each game.
 If there is no screenshot, or if the screenshot is unreadable for some reason, the generation for that specific game will fail.
 There is statistics shown in the tool displaying the number of generated, overwritten, skipped and failed images.
-Any error message is also shown on screen as well as being saved to the es_log.txt file.
+Any error message is shown on screen as well as being saved to the es_log.txt file.
+Note that although the system selections are the same as for the scraper, the _Scrape these games_ filter is ignored and the generator always attempts to generate miximages for all games in a system.

 #### Other settings